hexparrot/mineos-node/README.md

 ------

 On FreeBSD, you will need to mount a Linux-compatible /proc filesystem, i.e., linprocfs, at /usr/compat/linux/proc in order for the web-ui to work.
+In addition, where CLANG is default for your system, you'll need to build the NPM modules differently:

+    echo "CXX=c++ npm install" | sh

 Mineos-node requires rsync 3.1.x or later, 3.0.x does not have the ability to chown on copy, which is essential for profiles.
 Depending on your distribution, you may need